calebhenry/CSCE-311-Projects/Assignment 3/proj3/README.md

     Purpose: A template class for threads

 File 11: makefile
-    Purpose: Creates the client executable when given the command make text-client, creates the server executable when given the command make text-server. and cleans out intermediary files when given the command make clean
+    Purpose: Creates the client executable when given the command make csv-client, creates the server executable when given the command make csv-server. and cleans out intermediary files when given the command make clean

 File 12: bankloan1.csv